Speak to a qualified cancer nurse

 |grade 3 (high grade)||Cancer cells look very different from normal cells.
 They are usually growing fast.|

 Prognosis means the expected outcome of a disease.
 You may wish to discuss your prognosis with your doctor, but it is not possible for anyone to predict the exact course of the disease.
 To work out your prognosis, your doctor will consider the stage and grade of the cancer, as well as features such as the cancer’s hormone receptor and HER2 status.

-Survival rates for women with breast cancer have increased significantly over time due to better tests and scans, earlier detection and improved treatment methods.
-Doctors commonly use five-year survival rates as a way to discuss prognosis.
+Doctors often use five-year survival rates as a way to discuss prognosis.
 This is because research studies often follow people for five years – it does not mean you will survive for only five years.
-Compared with other cancers, breast cancer has one of the highest five-year survival rates if diagnosed early.
+Compared with other cancers, breast cancer has one of the highest five-year survival rates when diagnosed early.